jakob-bowerbirds/documentation/content/docs/writing-content.md

 ---
-description: ''
+description: Her kommer der en beskrivelse
-sidebar: 'docs'
+sidebar: docs
-prev: '/docs/installation/'
+prev: "/docs/installation/"
-next: '/docs/settings/'
+next: "/docs/settings/"

 ---
 # Writing Content

 After installing, head to `content/docs`.
 This is where all the documentation for this theme is located.